Analysis: Trump's slow walk to condemning white supremacists

 The president got to that place on Monday, declaring that “racism is evil, and those who cause violence in its name are criminals and thugs.”

 It’s unclear whether his cleanup efforts will ease the political pressure he has faced in recent days.
-In addition to the disapproval from his own party, a member of a White House advisory council — Merck CEO Kenneth Frazier — announced he was resigning from the panel in protest.
+In addition to the disapproval from his own party, three members of a White House advisory council — Merck CEO Kenneth Frazier, Under Armour CEO Kevin Plank and Intel CEO Brian Krzanich — announced they were resigning from the panel in protest.

 Later Monday, Trump tried to pin the blame for the controversy on one of his favorite targets: the media.
 He tweeted that the media “will never be satisfied … truly bad people.”